AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

         predictions = clf.predict(test_images)
         return metrics.accuracy_score(predictions, test_labels)

 Finally, we save all the results into separate files on disk via the ``save_results`` electron.
-In this electron, we save the actually classifier, the scores obtained from cross validation and the accuracy score of the model returned via ``evaluate_model``.
+In this electron, we save the classifier, cross validation scores and the accuracy score of the model returned via ``evaluate_model``.
 We define a variable ``RESULTS_DIR`` for convenience that points to the location where the user wishes to save the results of their workflow.

 .. code:: python